Re$^3$Sim: Generating High-Fidelity Simulation Data via 3D-Photorealistic Real-to-Sim for Robotic Manipulation: Experiment

 To validate \ref{ques:4}, we record and compute the time of \our to reconstruct both the background and objects, along with the time of generating demonstrations.

-\textbf{Human effort during reconstruction.} In \our, background reconstruction requires only a set of images or a short video of the background, along with an additional image for alignment, which contains depth information.
-Given the substantial human involvement in this process, we provide estimates for the time required for both foreground and background reconstruction.
-Tab.~\ref{tab:human-effort} summarizes the time required for different input types: video and images.
-Using video as input may result in slight quality degradation due to motion blur while using images provides better results but requires slightly more time.
-Additionally, we present the time required to reconstruct an object using ARCode.
-The total reconstruction time for the scene is the sum of the background and object reconstruction times.
+\textbf{Human effort during reconstruction.} In \our, background reconstruction only requires a set of images or a short video, plus a single depth-aligned image.
+While the process is straightforward, it still involves some human effort.
+We report average reconstruction times for both foreground and background, based on five users with basic knowledge of modern phones or cameras.
+The workflow is simple: (1) capture photos or video using a phone or camera, and (2) follow ARCode's guided interface.
+Users typically need just 1–3 practice runs to become proficient.
+As shown in Table~\ref{tab:human-effort}, video input saves time but may slightly reduce quality due to motion blur, while images yield better results with slightly more effort.

-\textbf{Data collection cost.} Tab.~\ref{tab:data-collection-time} shows the time required to collect 100 simulation episodes for each task in Sec.~\ref{sec:experment_sim2real_results}, using 8 RTX 4090 GPUs.
-The time required for data collection is much lower than the time needed for teleoperation in real-world scenarios—especially considering \our only involves machine runtime, and the latter mostly requires the time of data collection experts.
+\textbf{Data collection cost.} Table~\ref{tab:data-collection-time} shows the time required to collect 100 simulation episodes for each task in Section~\ref{sec:experment_sim2real_results}, using 8 RTX 4090 GPUs.
+The time required for data collection is much lower than the time needed for teleoperation in real-world scenarios, especially considering \our only involves machine runtime, and the latter mostly requires the time of data collection experts.
 This demonstrates our capability to efficiently generate large-scale simulation data at minimal cost.
+The breakdown of the time consumption of each step is detailed in Tab.~\ref{tab:time_consumed}.

 \textbf{Time consumption breakdown.} We measured the average time spent on each phase during the data collection of the \textit{pick and drop a bottle} task in the simulator over 60 steps, as shown in Tab.~\ref{tab:time_consumed}.
 The reconstructed mesh, with numerous vertices and faces, demands more time for physics simulation.
 Rendering 480p images from two camera views using 3DGS adds 12.93 milliseconds, representing one-third of the total time per step. \our operates at approximately 24 frames per second (FPS) with two cameras, ensuring real-time performance and visual fidelity.